 For training over Europe and the Northern Atlantic we use label data extracted from the surface analysis maps of the Deutscher Wetterdienst (DWD) for the years 2015 to 2019.
-Unlike the Coded-Surface-Bulletins, these maps are not provided as polylines, but rather as a PNG images of a region containing both the North Atlantic as well as and Western Europe (see Fig. 2 (a)).
-Each of those these images has a resolution of 4389 × 3114 pixel.
+Unlike the Coded-Surface-Bulletins, these maps are not provided as polylines, but rather as PNG images of a region containing both the North Atlantic and Western Europe (see Fig. 2 (a)).
+Each of these images has a resolution of 4389×3114 pixel.
 To use the labels we extract each individual front, by creating coordinate pairs, which describe the front as a polyline, similar to a csb.
 Within an image different types of fronts are color coded, which allows us to easily separate them from the background.
-We remove the Our algorithm first filters all fronts of a specific type by filtering all pixel of the corresponding color.
-In a second step we erase all additional symbols on each line.
-This includes symbolic identifiers like half-circles and triangles, indicating the directions propagation direction of a front, as we do not need this information.
-OtherwiseAlso otherwise, these symbols could create false positive coordinate points in the label data.
 Our algorithm first filters all fronts of a specific type by filtering all pixel of the corresponding color.
 In a second step we erase all additional symbols on each line.
+This includes symbolic identifiers like half-circles and triangles, indicating the propagation direction of a front, as we do not need this information.
+Also otherwise, these symbols could create false positive coordinate points in the label data.
 Subsequently, latitude and longitude coordinate pairs along each line are extracted in order to describe each front in terms of a polyline.
-In Fig. 2 (b) we show an example of a processed image file, redrawn onto the same projection as the input image.
-Blue and red lines in both panels correspond to cold and warm fronts respectively, while green lines correspond to occlusions, which are pink in the left panel.
+In Fig. 2 (b) we show an example of